Dodgers vs. Royals Player Props Betting Odds

-Bobby Witt Jr. and Freddie Freeman are among the players with prop bets available when the Kansas City Royals and the Los Angeles Dodgers meet at Kauffman Stadium on Saturday (beginning at 7:15 PM ET).
+Bookmakers have set player props for Mookie Betts, Bobby Witt Jr. and others when the Los Angeles Dodgers visit the Kansas City Royals at Kauffman Stadium on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!